sami-badawi/shapelogic-typescript/README.md

 ## Practical Goals for ShapeLogic TypeScript

 * Implement some standard image processing algorithms in WebGL
-* Port some not so more complex work from ShapeLogic Scala e.g. vectorization
+* Port some more complex algorithms from ShapeLogic Scala e.g. vectorization
 * Make a GUI that is written in TypeScript living in the browser

 ## Abstract Goals for ShapeLogic TypeScript